-Most of the graduation ceremonies and celebrations are over now.
-Young people, and some not so young, have rightly celebrated great achievements and are now… Read More »A Word to the Recent Graduate’s New Leaders
+It’s that time again when graduates transition from the halls of academia and into the real world.
+So, this article from last year is still relevant.
+Its graduation season again.
+Young people, and some not so young, have rightly celebrated great achievements and are now looking forward to the start… Read More »A Word to Recent Graduate’s New Leaders